News and Media

 Official Website for The Styberg Library

 *Affiliated pages and blogs are often maintained by student groups, centers, individual faculty or staff of Garrett-Evangelical Theological Seminary.
 Any views or opinions presented are solely the views, opinions, positions or policies of the author and do not necessarily represent those of Garrett-Evangelical Theological Seminary.
-Questions should be directed to Shane Nichols, Director of Communications, at email@example.com or 847.866.3866 or to the respective writer or coordinator of each page or blog.
+Questions should be directed to Shane Nichols, executive director of marketing and communications, at email@example.com or 847.866.3866 or to the respective writer or coordinator of each page or blog.